MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 As a process owner or co-owner, you can create recommended activity names for a process.
 This will ensure there will be more consistency in naming across recordings.
 To do this:

-1. In the process details page, select **Create activity names** to bring up the panel.
+1. In the process details screen, select **Create activity names** to bring up the panel.

 1. Select **New name** to add a new activity name entry to the recommended list.

 1. Select **Save** when you are done.

 The activity names you added will now show up under **Recommended names** in activity name dropdown when grouping actions for a recording.
 Any activities that are not defined in the recommended list will show up under **Custom names**.

 [!INCLUDE[footer-include](includes/footer-banner.md)]